MUZUIXIAOHAI/Udacity-P5/writeup_report.md

 I trained a linear SVM using the images features, the images features combined color features with HOG features in 'extract_features()'

-I trained the SVM, and the test accuracy rate is ""
+I trained the SVM, and the best test accuracy rate I got is 0.9661

+I save the model in

 ### Sliding Window Search